-A Scrum Course is an in-depth course on Scrum adoption, based on the book ‘A Scrum Book’.
+A Scrum Course is an in-depth course on Scrum adoption, based on the book ‘A Scrum Book – The Spirit of the Game’.
 It provides essential information to understand how to use the patterns in the book.
-This highly interactive course ensures you are ready to improve your Scrum adoption or to start your Scrum implementation.
+This highly interactive course ensures you are ready to improve your Scrum adoption or to start a new Scrum implementation.
 The training covers the fundamental Scrum Patterns principles and thinking tools, stories on Scrum adoptions, exercises, and extensive Q&A to ensure we discuss the topics most of interest to the participants.

 By Cesario Ramos